the Ethics of Food & Why Grass-fed is Key

+the Ethics of Food & Why Grass-fed is Key**

 Eating an ancestral diet helps people reclaim their health.
 Its also reconnects people with their food systems.
 Its about nurturing a world that is sustainable for our children and their children.
 The solutions are simple: grow vegetables in a way that mimics the natural world.
-Nourish the soil and raise animals in the pastured model.
+Nourish the soil and raise animals in the grass-fed model.
 Small scale farming is being used in Brazil, Hawaii and on Salt Spring Island to name a few places.
-It’s working.
+And it’s working.

 The local movement is building from the ground up.
-Corporations will never support this kind of decentralization.
-People understand the importance and the intelligence of eating local so its spreading quickly.
+Corporations will never support this kind of decentralization but people understand the importance and the intelligence of eating locally. so its spreading quickly.
 I’m currently in a small town in Mexico.
-I look around and see it all going down right here.
-The people who are harvesting their own food benefit from this source of local wealth.
-Fish, pork, chickens, fruit and produce of all kinds.
-There are also mass amounts of cheap GMO corn along with all the processed, sugary junk that everyone can afford.
-We are staying with a lovely family.
-They’ve asked me questions about my work.
-The 6 year old boy and his father are both on the road to diabetes.
-We talk about parenting, technology, food and movement.
-The boy wants to climb banana trees like my kid does when they play.
-Yesterday he came out to a circus class to learn.
+I look around and see it all happening in front of me.
+The people who harvest their own food benefit from this local wealth.
+Fish, pork, chickens, fruit and produce of all kinds is produced.

 Is Meat Bad?

-There has been a lot of anti-meat, anti-saturated fat rhetoric in the mainstream media still.
-Its a heated debate and one I prefer to not engage in most of the time.
-The standard story is that grazing animals are killing the planet (and their fat is the cause of high cholesterol causing heart disease which I debunk in this article).
-Think of this continent prior to Europeans.
-Think of Africa too.
-How many grazing animals populated these lands then?
+There is still lot of anti-meat, anti-saturated fat rhetoric in the mainstream media.
+It’s a heated debate and one I prefer to not engage in most of the time.
+The standard story is that animals raised for food are killing the planet and, in addition, the saturated fat is causing high cholesterol causing heart disease which I debunk in this article.